-It’s pretty straight-forward till you get to the top, where you can start to turn them as you’ll see in the clips below, plus the funny time-lapse at the bottom where it took me 6.5 minutes to make these!
+It’s pretty straight-forward till you get to the top, where you can start to turn them as you’ll see in the video, plus the funny time-lapses throughout that might be helpful to someone

 the pattern I like for the top...

-You’ll just want to secure the safety pin with glue after you pinch in the center.
+You’ll just want to secure the safety pin with glue after you pinch the fabric ends together.
 Then glue the folds of the fabric in the tails to itself so it doesn’t come apart (who wants to clone out glue dots?).

 And Finally, finally.
 The back piece.
 Use the gap in your feathers as judgement to cut your felt and glue the feathers.
 As mentioned at the top, you should have saved a bunch of super plumey feathers for this.
 I glued them on while the wings were on the dress form and think it turned out awesome.

 AND THATS IT!
 I would looooove to see if anyone uses this diy to make a set (or 3!).
 Tag me on my socials if you do!